All Products

 Step 2: Add backend servers

 After you configure the listener, you must add backend servers to process client requests.
 You can use the default server group that is configured for the CLB instance.
 You can also configure a vServer group or a primary/secondary server group.
-For more information, see Backend server overview.
+For more information, see CLB server groups.
+In this example, the default server group is used.

-Select Default Server Group and click Add More.
+1. In the Backend Servers step, select Default Server Group and click Add More.

 Note

-If the weight of a backend server is set to 0, no request is distributed to the backend server.
+• If the weight of a backend server is set to 0, no request is distributed to the backend server.

-You can specify the same port for backend servers that are added to the same CLB instance.
+You can specify the same port for different backend servers that are added to the same CLB instance.

 Step 3: Configure health checks